 - Effects on the heart

-There is also concern about long-term usage of stimulant drugs like the kind often prescribed for ADHD.
+There is also concern about long-term use of stimulant drugs like the kind often prescribed for ADHD.

 14 ways to prevent ADHD from disturbing sleep

 1. Establish consistent routines for:

 - Eating meals

 “Establishing a consistent rountine helps tremendously with preventing your child’s ADHD from disturbing their sleep,” says Dr. Dulka.
 “Having both a solid routine for eating and working during the day as well as a healthy bedtime routine can help children with ADHD relax and prepare for a good night’s rest.”

 You and your child will function better and feel more in control of the day if you both know a set schedule and can anticipate what’s coming next.
 Furthermore, maintaining a consistent schedule can help to reset your circadian rhythm to correspond to societal norms.

 2. Create a soothing bedtime routine and stick to it.
 Avoid screen time since the light from electronic devices can inhibit the production of the sleep-promoting hormone melatonin.
 And watching TV can be over-stimulating for this time of day.
 See children’s bedtime routine dos and don’ts.